-As a Church of England School we place the child at the centre of all we do.
-We welcome children and families of all faiths and of none.
-Our work is motivated and inspired by our Core Christian Values which are lived out on a daily basis by children and adults in the school.
-We provide a caring, nurturing learning environment in which all children can achieve and grow together.
+We place the child at the centre of all we do.
+We welcome all children and families.
+Our work is driven and inspired by our Christian Values which are lived out on a daily basis by children and adults.
+Our caring, nurturing learning environment enables all children to achieve together.

 “Let the little children come to me.
 Don’t stop them, because this kingdom of heaven belongs to children like these.”

 Together we believe, achieve and care.